An image of a cute white, green, and yellow caravan parked in a field.

 Chlorine and Chloramines

-While it does a great job of killing the contaminants which cause cholera, dysentery and other conditions, it can also make your water smell and taste terrible, or make your skin and hair dry.
+Whilst chlorine does a great job of killing the contaminants that cause cholera, dysentery and other conditions, it can also make your water smell and taste terrible, or make your skin and hair dry.

 Monochloramine (usually called chloramine), is a chemical compound created when chlorine combines with ammonia.